Bicyclus ena

 Bicyclus ena, the grizzled bush brown, is a butterfly of the family Nymphalidae.
 It is found from KwaZulu-Natal to Eswatini, Mpumalanga, from Zimbabwe to Kenya and in Uganda.

-The wingspan is 38–42 mm for males and 43–48 mm for females.
+The wingspan is 38–42 mm for males and 43–48 mm for females.The wings above are uniform dark grey-brown, the forewing with two very distinct, black, white-pupilled eye-spots ringed with dull yellow, a larger one in cellule 2 and a small one in cellule 5.

 There are two extended generations per year.
 The wet-season form is on wing in spring and summer and the dry-season form in autumn and winter.

-The larvae probably feed on various Poaceae species.

-During the dry seasons the wings of females begin to form conspicuous wing markings (eyespots) whereas in the wetter seasons they began to lose those markings.
-Also in dry seasons, they have higher reproduction rates where the females have changes in their appearance and behavior.
-For example, their body increases in size, their cryptic color pattern changes, and have reduced behavior patterns until it begins to rain.